percona/pmm/doc/source/qan.rst

 :ref:`Query Section <pmm.qan.query.selecting>`
 --------------------------------------------------------------------------------

-In addition to the metrics in the :term:`query metrics summary table`, :program:`QAN` displays more information about the query itself.
-The ``Query`` section contains the :term:`fingerprint <Query Fingerprint>` and an example of the query.
+In addition to the metrics in the :ref:`Query Metrics Summary Table <Query-Metrics-Summary-Table>`, :program:`QAN` displays more information about the query itself.
+The ``Query`` section contains the :ref:`fingerprint <Query-Fingerprint>` and an example of the query.

 .. figure:: .res/graphics/png/qan.query.1.png